Probate Q&A Series

 • Gather and preserve all written agreements and communications.

-• Request a temporary restraining order or preliminary injunction (G.S.
-1-252).
+• Request a temporary restraining order or preliminary injunction in the appropriate court.

-• Bring a civil action for breach of contract or conversion in Superior Court.
+• Bring a civil action for breach of contract or conversion in the appropriate court.

 • Maintain clear records of all court filings, orders, and communications.